apache/activemq-artemis/docs/user-manual/en/rest.md

 ### Bootstrapping ActiveMQ Along with REST

-You can bootstrap ActiveMQ within your WAR as well.
-To do this, you must have the ActiveMQ core and JMS jars along with Netty, RESTEasy, and the ActiveMQ REST jar within your WEB-INF/lib.
-You must also have a activemq-configuration.xml config file within WEB-INF/classes.
-The examples that come with the ActiveMQ REST distribution show how to do this.
+You can bootstrap Apache ActiveMQ within your WAR as well.
+To do this, you must have the Apache ActiveMQ core and JMS jars along with Netty, RESTEasy, and the Apache ActiveMQ REST jar within your WEB-INF/lib.
+You must also have an Apache ActiveMQ-configuration.xml config file within WEB-INF/classes.
+The examples that come with the Apache ActiveMQ REST distribution show how to do this.
 You must also add an additional listener to your web.xml file.
 Here's an example:

     <web-app>
        <listener>